 I remember distinctively being told by multiple teachers and mentors that having kids would hurt my career.
 Don’t you want to travel?
 See the world?
 Buy a house?
 Family was not even in the picture.”

 As a result of this pernicious message, women—and by default, men—ignore their desire for love and family.
-After all, men take their cues from women, and women take their cues from a culture that tells them not to prioritize love.
 Before you know it, everyone’s putting love on the back burner.

 Alexandra Solomon, a psychologist who teaches a course at Northwestern University called Marriage 101, says her students have absorbed the idea that love is secondary to academic and professional success.